Deviation Management in Pharma: The Complete GMP Guide

 2026-05-12

-A deviation is any departure from an approved procedure, process, or specification.
-In pharma manufacturing, deviations must be documented, investigated, and resolved — not because someone wants paperwork, but because patient safety depends on it.
+A deviation is any departure from an approved procedure, process, specification, or standard.
+In pharma manufacturing, every deviation must be documented, investigated, and resolved — not to satisfy an auditor, but because patient safety depends on it.
+Deviation management is the system that makes sure none of them slip through the cracks.

 - Temperature excursion in cold storage